Don't like to read?

 Equipment is being moved out for a few reasons.
-The first is the anticipation of the rain’s assistance reducing the fire.
+The first is the anticipation of the rain’s assistance in reducing the fire.
 Second, the terrain is questionable and likely to become too mucky for later removal.
 The third is that landslides are possible in the unstable topography of the Columbia River Gorge.

-Steven Sobieszczyk, a U.S. Geological Survey hydrologist in Portland, explained that the Gorge’s landscape of steep rocky hillsides, the moderate amount of groundcover, and its canopy all contribute to the ongoing potential for landslides.
+Steven Sobieszczyk, a U.S. Geological Survey hydrologist in Portland, explained that the Gorge’s landscape of steep rocky hillsides, the moderate amount of groundcover, and its canopy contribute to the ongoing potential for landslides.
 That was before the fire, which has disrupted the terrain.

 He pointed out the epic 1996 landslide that destroyed a home south of the Cascade Locks in the heart of the Gorge.
 The house remains uninhabitable to this day.
-It remains a reminder of the power land, rock, and debris.
+It remains a reminder of the power of land, rock, and debris.

 By Cathy Milne